One Year of Laying the Groundwork to Become a Global Top-Three AI Power: "Achieving AI Self-Reliance Through Proprietary AI Models and Securing GPUs"

 Elevated to Deputy Prime Minister's Office After 17 Years, Restoring the R&D Ecosystem

-Deputy Prime Minister and Minister of Science and ICT Baek Kyunghoon is speaking at the "Ministry of Science and ICT Press Conference" held at Seoul Central Post Office in Jung-gu, Seoul on the afternoon of the 29th.
-From left, Koo Hyukchae, First Vice Minister; Baek Kyunghoon, Deputy Prime Minister; Park Ingyu, Director General of the Science and Technology Innovation Headquarters.
+Baek Kyunghoon, Deputy Prime Minister and Minister of Science and ICT, is speaking at the "Ministry of Science and ICT Press Conference" held on the afternoon of the 29th at the Seoul Central Post Office in Jung-gu, Seoul.
+From left, Koo Hyukchae, 1st Vice Minister; Baek Kyunghoon, Deputy Prime Minister; Park Ingyu, Director of the Science and Technology Innovation Headquarters.
 Provided by the Ministry of Science and ICT.

-View original imageMarking the first anniversary of the Lee Jaemyung administration, the Ministry of Science and ICT highlighted its key achievements: laying the groundwork for becoming one of the world’s top three AI powerhouses, restoring the research and development (R&D) ecosystem, and easing the burden on people’s livelihoods by guaranteeing basic communication rights.
-The ministry aims to achieve its goal of positioning Korea among the top three AI leaders by developing independent AI models, securing advanced graphics processing units (GPUs), and strengthening AI utilization capabilities for the entire population.
+View original imageMarking the first anniversary of the Lee Jaemyung administration, the Ministry of Science and ICT cited the establishment of a foundation for becoming one of the world’s top three AI powerhouses, recovery of the research and development (R&D) ecosystem, and alleviating the public’s financial burden by guaranteeing basic telecommunications rights as its key achievements.
+The ministry aims to achieve this goal by developing independent AI models, securing advanced graphics processing units (GPUs), and strengthening AI competency for the entire population.

-On May 29, the Ministry of Science and ICT held a press conference at the main conference room of Seoul Central Post Office and announced its key accomplishments over the past year.
+On May 29, the Ministry of Science and ICT held a press conference at the main conference room of Seoul Central Post Office and announced its core achievements over the past year.

-Deputy Prime Minister Baek emphasized that it is time for Korea to take on the challenge of AI frontier models.
-He noted, “Just as we have developed eight notable AI models with available resources, we can also take on frontier models if GPU and AI infrastructure investments become more aggressive.”
-He further explained that when artificial general intelligence (AGI) is achieved, the speed gap will grow exponentially, and in order to reach AGI, Korea must enter the frontier model race.
+Deputy Prime Minister Baek emphasized that it is now time for Korea to take on frontier AI models.
+He stated, "Just as we have developed eight notable AI models within our available resources, if we invest more aggressively in GPUs and AI infrastructure, we can also take on frontier models."
+He further noted, "Once artificial general intelligence (AGI) is achieved, the speed gap will grow exponentially, and to reach AGI, we must step into the frontier model arena."

-The ministry is also strengthening AI utilization capabilities for all citizens.
-The number of AI Digital Learning Centers has nearly doubled from 37 to 69, and the number of people receiving AI training is being expanded from 910,000 to 1.3 million.
-The first-ever National AI Competition, launched this year, is expected to attract over two million participants by the end of the year.
+The ministry is also focusing on enhancing AI competency for the entire population.
+The number of AI Digital Learning Centers has been nearly doubled from 37 to 69, and the number of people receiving AI education has been expanded from 910,000 to 1.3 million.
+The first-ever National AI Competition, held this year, is expected to engage more than 2 million participants by the end of the year.

-Efforts to create a challenging R&D ecosystem are ongoing.
-The ministry allocated a record-high R&D budget of 35.5 trillion won, a 20% increase over the previous year, to help restore the research ecosystem.
-The basic research budget of the Ministry of Science and ICT was increased by 17% year-on-year to 2.74 trillion won, and the number of new projects was expanded from 3,772 to 7,022.
+Efforts to establish a challenging R&D ecosystem are also ongoing.
+The ministry allocated a record-high R&D budget of 35.5 trillion won, up 20% from the previous year, to restore the research ecosystem.
+In particular, 2.74 trillion won was invested in the ministry’s basic research, a 17% increase from the previous year.
+The number of new projects also increased from 3,772 to 7,022.

-Baek Kyunghoon: “Investing Even More Boldly in AI”
+Baek Kyung-hoon: "Investing More Boldly in the AI Sector"

-Deputy Prime Minister Baek stressed, “If last year was about raising expectations for a better daily life and future through science, technology, and AI, the second year will focus on creating synergy and results by linking the policies we have been pursuing.
-In the AI sector, we will invest even more boldly to further consolidate our capabilities as one of the world’s top three AI powerhouses.”
+Deputy Prime Minister Baek stated, "If last year was about inspiring expectations for a better daily life and future through science, technology, and AI, our focus in the second year will be on linking and integrating the policies we have pursued to create synergy and tangible outcomes.
+In the AI sector, we will invest even more boldly to further solidify our capacity as one of the world’s top three AI powerhouses."

-To respond to high-performance and high-risk AI cyber threats, an emergency task force for the private sector will be established, and vulnerability and patch management will be unified.
-The ministry plans to pursue a major transition to an AI security system by securing security sovereignty based on independent AI technology and spreading zero-trust architecture.
+To counter high-performance and high-risk AI cyber threats, the ministry will establish an emergency response team in the private sector and unify vulnerability and patch management.
+The ministry plans to shift to an AI security system by securing security sovereignty based on independent AI technology and promoting the spread of zero trust.

 Hot Picks Today

-In the field of science and technology, the ministry aims to firmly establish a challenging R&D ecosystem and advance Korea into the world’s top five science and technology powerhouses.
-To this end, it will announce the “6th Basic Plan for Science and Technology” and the “2nd National R&D Mid- to Long-term Investment Strategy.”
-Furthermore, the ministry will set milestones for each mission of “K-Moonshot,” with the goal of producing major achievements in strategic sectors such as semiconductors, small modular reactors (SMRs), humanoids, quantum technology, and biotechnology.
+In the field of science and technology, the ministry aims to establish a challenging R&D ecosystem and propel Korea into the world’s top five science and technology powerhouses.
+To this end, the ministry plans to announce the ‘6th Basic Plan for Science and Technology’ and the ‘2nd National R&D Mid- to Long-term Investment Strategy.’
+Additionally, the ministry will present mission-specific milestones for the ‘K-Moonshot’ initiative, with the aim of achieving major breakthroughs in strategic fields such as semiconductors, small modular reactors (SMRs), humanoids, quantum technology, and biotechnology.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.